bchanudet/verdaccio-sqlite/README.md

     $ npm link

-This command wil build verdaccio-mysql, and add a symbolic link to the new version in the global repository of npm.
+This command wil build verdaccio-sqlite, and add a symbolic link to the new version in the global repository of npm.
 This way it can be used with your local version of Verdaccio.

 ## Found a bug?

-[Create a new issue](https://github.com/bchanudet/verdaccio-mysql/issues/new), I'll do my best to answer and fix the problem!
+[Create a new issue](https://github.com/bchanudet/verdaccio-sqlite/issues/new), I'll do my best to answer and fix the problem!